-The livestock owner and the potential buyer come to a consensus and write down the particular details relating to the sale creating the bill of sale.
+The livestock owner and the potential buyer come to a consensus and write down the particular details relating to the sale creating the BOS.

 Farm animals are raised or kept mainly for meat and dairy consumption, to generate earnings, and to aid in farm operation.
 Another name for such animals is Livestock.
 Livestock is a revenue-generating business.
 There is always a high consumer demand for animals like cattle, horses, sheep, camels, goats, donkeys, pigs, mules, and poultry, if any are raised on ranches or on meadows.
-Ultimately these animals are sold in the market, and for transfer documentation Livestock Bill of Sale must be written.
+Ultimately these animals are sold in the market, and for transfer documentation a form, also known as bill of sale, must be made.

-A bill of sale is necessary for the following reasons:
+Livestock bill of sale necessary for the following reasons:

 Proof of transfers